PolyglotSymposium/nerodu/README.md

 Not exactly Turing Complete, but shall we say "Void complete".
 You can use a REPL command to query the type of Void, and the type of Type; and "Void" and "Type" are valid values, and ergo expressions.
 That is all.

+# Lang 2: LonelyLang

+Simple enhancements on top of LonelyAloneLang.